 Questions and answers about the entry ban to Sweden

 The Government has decided on a ban on entry to Sweden to prevent the virus that causes COVID-19 entering the country or being spread to other countries.
 A temporary entry ban for entry from EU/EEA States and certain other states has been in force since February.
 As of 30 June, the Swedish regulation has been adapted to the EU regulation on a COVID certificate.
 This entails an entry ban on travel to Sweden from EU/EEA States unless a vaccination certificate, a test certificate, a certificate confirming recovery from COVID-19 or a corresponding certificate can be presented.
-At present, this regulation applies until 31 August 2021.
+The Government has decided to extend this regulation until 31 October 2021.
 Entry from Denmark, Finland, Iceland and Norway is not subject to any entry restrictions.
 A temporary ban on non-essential travel from countries outside the EU/EEA to Sweden, introduced following a call from the European Council and the European Commission, has been in effect since March 2020.
 Since February, the ban has included a requirement to present a certificate verifying a negative COVID-19 test result for entry into Sweden.
 To travel to Sweden from countries outside the EU/EEA, you must be covered by at least one of the exemptions from the entry ban and also be able to present a negative COVID-19 test or be exempt from the test requirement.
-These rules have been extended on multiple occasions and at present apply until 31 August 2021.
+The Government has decided to extend the travel ban until 31 October 2021.

 Supplementary provisions as a result of Brexit entering into force